DPDK/dpdk/doc/guides/prog_guide/writing_efficient_code.rst

 ----------------------------

-To provide a message-based communication between lcores, it is advised to use the Intel® DPDK ring API, which provides a lockless ring implementation.
+To provide a message-based communication between lcores, it is advised to use the DPDK ring API, which provides a lockless ring implementation.

 The ring supports bulk and burst access, meaning that it is possible to read several elements from the ring with only one costly atomic operation